f5devcentral/f5-agility-labs-xc/docs/class4/lab5.rst

    .. image:: _static/lab4-image029.png
       :width: 800px

 #.
-Note the updated configuration for API Rate limiting, Click **Other Settings** on the
+Note the updated configuration for API Rate limiting then select **Save HTTP Load Balancer** at the bottom right of the window.
-   the left, navigation on the bottom right then click on **Save and Exit**

    .. image:: _static/lab4-image030.png
       :width: 800px